 How much does the service cost?

 We have a simple pricing structure.
-Our full management rate is 10% of rent collected and our re-letting fee is £300.
+Our full management rate is 10% of rent collected (subject to a minimum of £60) and our re-letting fee is £300.
 The re-letting fee is payable each time we market your property and secure a tenant and is recovered when we receive your first rent.
 Both the management commission and the re-letting fee are subject to VAT at the prevailing rate.
 You will never be subject to any other fees for our services.

 Note that we almost never take payment for anything in advance.
 When we take on the management of your property, we simply sign an agreement and start preparing and marketing your property.
 When your tenant moves in and starts paying rent we will recover any outlays we have made on your behalf as well as any fees due.